go-acme/lego/docs/content/usage/cli/Options.md

 ### LEGO_CA_CERTIFICATES

-The environment variable `LEGO_CA_CERTIFICATES` allows to specify the path to PEM encoded CA Certificates that can be used to authenticate an ACME server with an HTTPS certificate not issued by a CA in the system-wide trusted root list.
+The environment variable `LEGO_CA_CERTIFICATES` allows to specify the path to PEM-encoded CA certificates that can be used to authenticate an ACME server with an HTTPS certificate not issued by a CA in the system-wide trusted root list.

 Multiple file paths can be added by using `:` (unix) or `;` (Windows) as a separator.